Crossroads Behavioral Health Services

 Crossroads Behavioral Health Services - Osceola, IA

 Crossroads Behavioral Health Services is a treatment center located at 405 East Mclane Street in the 50213 zip code in Osceola, IA.
 It is operated by a private non-profit organization.
-Crossroads Behavioral Health Services provides administers naltrexone, buprenorphine maintenance and suboxone prescription.
-Some of the treatment approaches used by Crossroads Behavioral Health Services include substance use counseling approach, motivational interviewing and 12-step rehab.
-Crossroads Behavioral Health Services provides intensive outpatient treatment services, regular outpatient treatment and outpatient rehabilitation.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential substance use treatment.
-Other addiction treatment offered includes general addiction disorder treatment and gambling disorder treatment.
+Crossroads Behavioral Health Services provides administers naltrexone, prescribes suboxone and buprenorphine maintenance.
+Some of the treatment approaches used by Crossroads Behavioral Health Services include relapse prevention treatment, brief intervention services and 12 step rehabilitation.
+Crossroads Behavioral Health Services provides regular outpatient treatment, intensive outpatient treatment services and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance use.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder and treatment for gambling disorder.

 Location: 405 East McLane Street, Osceola, IA 50213